hemashushu/xiaoxuan-core-runtime/docs/runtime_commands.md

   Links the object files to a module image (*.ancm).

 - `ancrt build -i <path/to/module_image>`
-  Builds the application image (*.anci) from a module image.
+  Generates the application image (*.anci) from the main module image.
+-->

 ## Binutils